-The Internal Revenue Service recently issued Revenue Procedure 2013-12 (RP 2013-12) to provide revised procedures for its Employee Plans Compliance Resolution System (EPCRS) for correcting errors in the form and operation of certain retirement plans.
-Unless properly corrected, such errors may result in the loss of a qualified retirement plan’s favored tax status under the Internal Revenue Code of 1986 (Code).
+The IRS recently issued Revenue Procedure 2016-51 (the 2016 RP) to provide revised procedures for its Employee Plans Compliance Resolution System (EPCRS) – the system through which plan sponsors can correct errors in the form and operation of certain retirement plans intended to satisfy the requirements of Sections 401(a), 403(a), 403(b), 408(k) or 408(p) of the Internal Revenue Code (Code).
+Unless properly corrected, such errors may result in the loss of a retirement plan’s favored tax status under the Code.

-Below are an overview of EPCRS and highlights of significant changes made by RP 2013-12.
+The 2016 RP is effective Jan.
+1, 2017.
+Below are an overview of EPCRS and highlights of significant changes made by the 2016 RP.

-- SCP is a means of correcting operational failures without involving the IRS.
-To use SCP, an employer must correct the failure as specified in RP 2013-12 and then document the correction in a detailed memorandum.
-Failures that can be corrected by SCP are divided into “insignificant” failures, which can be corrected at any time, and “significant” failures, which must be corrected within a certain time period, generally by the last day of the second plan year following the plan year for which the failure occurred.
+- SCP is a means of correcting a retirement plan’s operational failures without involving the IRS.
+To use SCP, an employer must correct the failure in a prescribed manner and then document the correction in a detailed memorandum.
+Failures that can be corrected by SCP are divided into “insignificant” failures, which can be corrected at any time, and “significant” failures, which must be corrected within a certain time period, generally by the last day of the second plan year following the plan year in which the failure occurred.

-- VCP requires filing an application to seek IRS approval of the correction and the payment of a user fee.
+- VCP requires filing an application and paying a fee to seek IRS approval of the correction.
 The advantage of VCP is that it can be used to correct a broader range of failures than SCP, including plan document problems and “significant” failures not corrected within SCP’s required time period.

-- Audit CAP is an IRS-initiated program that applies to plans under examination.
+- Unlike SCP and VCP, Audit CAP is initiated by the IRS and applies to plans under examination.
 Audit CAP involves taking IRS-approved corrective actions, paying a negotiated penalty and entering a closing agreement with the IRS.

-Regardless of which program an employer uses, EPCRS generally requires full correction of the failure, which means that the impacted participants and the plan must be made whole.
+Regardless of which program applies, EPCRS generally requires full correction of the failure, which means the impacted participants and the plan must be made whole.